HappySkorpion/FioClientNetCore/README.md

 ### Signing sent transaction orders

-The sent transaction orders are not authorized.
+The sent transaction orders are not executed.
 They are only created and preppared for signing.
 The signing
 needs to be done through Fio internet banking.

+## !Requests frequence!

+The Fio API accepts the requests every 30 seconds only!</br>
+Sending requests often results in exceptions.
+So be patient. :)

 ## Bugs